 - For faith-based institutions, projects must be without religious proselytizing.

 - All grant recipients are required to provide accessibility for constituents with disabilities at grant-funded events.
 For these guidelines, accessibility relates to your project location/venue and overall project being accessible to all.
 In addition to physical access (ramps, accessible parking/box office/restrooms/seating, etc.), communications and programmatic accessibility are required and can help your organization build audiences and strengthen engagement.
 Grant applications should show evidence of thoughtful planning and implementation efforts.
 The National Endowment for the Arts has resources to assist organizations in making accommodations.
-Please visit the Endowment's website for more information.
+Please visit the Endowment's website for more information and resources.

 - Applicants must commit to the Endowment's Assurance of Compliance.